 What Trip Should I Choose?

-This page provides general information regarding the type and level of AESOP trip that may be best for you.
-Give the whole page a read and, when you’re ready, click on the type of trip that interests you.
+This page provides general information regarding the level and type of AESOP trip that may be best for you.
+Give the whole page a read and, when you’re ready, click on the type of trip that interests you (we suggest clicking on all of them, within each category trips vary widely!).
 Remember, keep an open mind and don’t be afraid to try something new!

-This year, AESOP consists of over 50 different adventures, voyages, and excursions that provide a broad range of experiences throughout New England.
-You can paddle down lakes and rivers, hike tall peaks and scenic river valleys, hang out at the beach, or even swing a hammer and or plant a garden on one of our community service trips—the choice is yours to decide what type of experience will be right for you!
+This year, AESOP consists of over 60 different adventures, voyages, and excursions that provide a broad range of experiences throughout New England.
+You can paddle down lakes and rivers, hike tall peaks or beautiful rolling trails, hang out at the beach and get to know some favorite Bates spots, live and work on our favorite farms for a few days or even swing a hammer or plant a garden on one of our community engagement trips—the choice is yours to decide what type of experience will be right for you!

-While each trip is offers a unique experience, they all follow the same general format: Each trip is 4-days and 3-nights in length and is meant to allow you to come to Bates a few days earlier to relax, take a deep breath, and meet new friends before the beginning of your first year of college.
-Each trip is led by two (co-ed) student leaders who have been carefully selected for their outdoor experience, love of Bates, and all around general awesomeness, so trust us when we say you’ll be in good hands.
+While each trip is offers a unique experience, they all follow the same general format: Each trip is 4-days and 3-nights in length and is meant to allow you to spend a few days in the middle of the hubbub of orientation re-centering, taking a deep breath, and meeting new friends at the beginning of your first year of college.
+Each trip is led by two student leaders who have been carefully selected for their experience with their trip activity, love of Bates, college wisdom to share, and all around general awesomeness, so trust us when we say you’ll be in great hands.